 Meeting the basic needs of the women and children we serve can be the start of a life-changing relationship.
 One of the most basic needs is a little embarrassing, undergarments.
 Getting access to bras and underwear that fit can be a challenge for women experiencing poverty or homelessness.
 Women living on the streets get their periods too.
 Not only do they go through this uncomfortable experience, they struggle just to meet their basic needs.
 Finding pads and tampons can be almost as impossible as finding bras and underwear.

 But all of that changes Fat Tuesday, February 13, 2018 as we celebrate Mardi Bras!
+Join us at The Observatory located at 15 S. Howard from 5-8pm.
+Bring the donations you collected, or just stop by and join the party!

 This fun and engaging fundraising idea starts with us but comes to life with you!
 Host a party in your home, invite some friends, and collect bus passes, pads, tampons, underwear, and bras.
 If you don’t want to host your own party, we’ll be hosting parties around town; check the Spokane Mardi Bra's Facebook page for more information.